 Skip to main content

-If you have a neck issue that’s been holding you back from an active lifestyle, you and your doctor may determine that neck fusion surgery is the best course of action.
-This type of surgery is often highly effective, but it can come with a lot of questions.
-One of the most common and most important questions is how long does neck fusion surgery take.
-The neck is a sensitive part of the body, so it’s helpful to know the length of time it will be treated in the operating room.
+If you have a neck issue that’s been holding you back from an active lifestyle, you and your doctor may determine that anterior cervical discectomy and fusion (ACDF) surgery might be the right solution.
+While this type of surgery is often highly effective, it can come with a lot of questions.
+One of the most common and important questions is, how long does neck fusion surgery take?

-What follows is an overview of neck fusion surgery.
-You will find information about its length, as well as some pre-op and post-op recommendations so you can feel comfortable about your procedure and get back to full strength as quickly as possible.
+What follows is an overview of ACDF neck fusion surgery.
+You will discover information about ACDF surgery time, as well as some pre-op and post-op recommendations that may help you feel more comfortable about your procedure and getting back to full strength as quickly as possible.

-Neck fusion surgery is a procedure in which a piece of bone is inserted between two vertebrae to stabilize them.
+ACDF is a common surgical procedure aimed at relieving spinal cord or nerve root pressure in the cervical spine by removing a damaged disc and fusing the adjacent vertebrae.
 It’s typically used to treat a herniated or degenerated disc, which is often the cause of a patient’s neck or back pain.
 When a disc herniates or degenerates, it can put pressure on nearby spinal nerves and cause discomfort.
 To relieve the pressure, the surgeon will perform a discectomy, which involves removing the problematic disc tissue.
-This can reduce the spine’s stability, however, so the surgeon will also insert a piece of bone in place of the disc to keep the spine structurally sound.
+This can reduce the spine’s stability, however, so the surgeon will also insert a piece of bone or synthetic implant in place of the disc to keep the spine structurally sound.

 Many neck fusion surgeries involve just one vertebral segment and therefore just one bone graft, but it can vary.
-If your surgeon has determined that there are several problematic discs, he or she may decide to insert several bone grafts in the same operation.
-By talking with your surgeon, you can get a clear idea of your particular condition and how he or she intends to treat it.
+If your surgeon has determined that there are several problematic discs, he or she may decide to treat multiple levels in the same operation.
+By talking with your surgeon, you can get a clear idea of your condition and how they intend to treat it.

-The length of your surgery can be anywhere from an hour to around eight hours, depending on a range of factors.
-Here are some of the most important factors that will help you answer the questions of, how long does neck fusion surgery take?
+ACDF surgery length can be anywhere from an hour to several hours, depending on a range of factors.
+Here are some of the most important factors that will provide insight on the question, how long does neck fusion surgery last?

 Number of Fusions

 More severe conditions usually demand lengthier procedures.
-As previously mentioned, your surgeon may find that you have more than one spine segment that needs to be fused.
-Each additional discectomy and fusion adds more time to the overall length of the procedure.
+As previously mentioned, your surgeon may find that more than one of your spine segments needs to be fused.
+Each additional discectomy and fusion adds more time to the overall duration of the procedure.
 Knowing ahead of time how many spinal segments must be fused will help you better understand how long the operation will take.

 Request a consultation

-Although it may feel like the duration of your neck fusion surgery is out of your hands, there is actually a great deal you can do to raise your chances of a fast, efficient and successful procedure.
+Although your ACDF surgery experience may seem out of your control, there’s actually a great deal you can do to raise your chances of a fast, efficient, and successful procedure.
 Here are some active steps you can take to improve your outcome.

 Pre-Op

-Before the surgery, pay special attention to your surgeon’s pre-operation instructions.
+Before your surgery, pay special attention to your surgeon’s pre-operation instructions.
 These may include medications you should avoid, as well as recommended eating and drinking habits.
-These instructions help ensure that you are in the best possible condition before the operation.
-If you smoke, your surgeon will probably also recommend that you quit as soon as possible.
-Quitting will benefit your health in countless ways, but the primary concern with smoking and fusion surgery is that the chemicals smoking puts into your body actually inhibit bone healing and threaten the success of your surgery.
+These instructions help ensure you’re in the best possible condition before the operation.
+If you smoke, your surgeon will recommend that you quit as soon as possible.
+Quitting will benefit your health in countless ways, but the primary concern with smoking and fusion surgery is that the chemicals inhibit your body’s bone healing and threaten the success of your surgery.

 Post-Op

-The operation itself may last just a few hours, but the process of spinal fusion can take months.
-In fact, the outcome of a neck fusion surgery isn’t really certain until the bones completely finish fusing.
-For this reason, your surgeon will give you advice on when and how to return to activity.
+The operation itself may last just a few hours, but the spinal fusion journey can take months.
+In fact, the outcome of a neck fusion surgery isn’t certain until the bones finish fusing.
+For this reason, your surgeon will advise you on when and how to return to activity.
+You’ll want to protect your fusing bones so they can heal properly.

-You will want to protect your fusing bones so they can heal properly, and your overall health has a strong influence on this healing process.
-If you are in good physical condition, your body will be more capable of healing the operated area and fusing the bone.
-This means that practicing good health habits both before and after your operation will reduce its duration.
+Your overall health has a strong influence on this healing process.
+If you’re in good physical condition, your body will be more capable of healing the operated area and fusing the bone.
+This means practicing good health habits both before and after your operation will reduce its duration.

 Request a consultation with Dr. Cobb